Defending Class C North champ Dexter has new look with three freshman starters

 Grant, daughter of the coach, has been a prolific scorer with several 20-point games already this season.
 She can score both outside and inside.

-“Peyton has played real well and Avery and Cheyenne are both versatile,” said the Dexter coach.
+“Peyton has played real well and Avery and Cheyenne are both versatile,” the Dexter coach said.
 “They can play inside or outside.
 They do a lot of things for us.”

 Grant, Herrick and Beem are already battle-tested thanks to their exploits this fall.